 \newcolumntype{g}{>{\columncolor{Gray}}l}

+The top 15 strategies for each tournament type, based on \(\bar{r}\), are presented in Table~\ref{table:top_performances}, while the \(r\) distributions for the top-ranked strategies can be found in Figure~\ref{fig:r_distributions}.

-In standard tournaments 10 out of the 15 top strategies are introduced in~\cite{Harper2017}.
-These are strategies based on finite state automata (FSM), hidden markov models (HMM), artificial neural networks (ANN), lookup tables (LookerUp) and stochastic lookup tables (Gambler) that have been trained using reinforcement learning algorithms (evolutionary and particle swarm algorithms).
-They have been trained to perform well against the strategies in APL in a standard tournament, thus their performance in the specific setting was anticipated.
-DoubleCrosser, and Fool Me Once, are strategies not from the literature but from the APL.
-DoubleCrosser is a strategy that makes use of the number of turns because it is set to defect on the last two rounds.
-The strategy was expected to not perform as well in tournaments where the number of turns is not specified, but the strategy did not perform well in tournaments with noise either.
-Finally, Winner 12~\cite{mathieu2017} and DBS~\cite{Au2006} are both from the the literature.
+In standard tournaments dominating strategies were those trained using reinforcement learning techniques.
+10 out of the 15 top strategies were introduced in~\cite{Harper2017}.
+These strategies are based on finite state automata (FSM), hidden Markov models (HMM), artificial neural networks (ANN), lookup tables (LookerUp), and stochastic lookup tables (Gambler).
+They have been trained using reinforcement learning algorithms (evolutionary and particle swarm algorithms) to perform well against a subset of the strategies in \axelrod{} in a standard tournament.
+Thus, their performance in the specific setting was anticipated, although still noteworthy given the random sampling of tournament participants.
+DoubleCrosser and BackStabber, both from the \axelrod, use the number of turns and are set to defect in the last two rounds.
+These strategies can be characterized as “cheaters” because their source code allows them to know the number of turns (unless the match has a probabilistic ending).
+These strategies were expected to not perform as well in tournaments where the number of turns is not specified.
+Finally, Winner 12~\cite{mathieu2017} and DBS~\cite{Au2006} are both from the literature.